AWS Docker-compose volumes

 Testing the EBS CSI drive

 It's time to create two files to test the CSI driver.
-Start by creating a claim.yaml file with the contents below.
-Later, the claim.yaml file will generate the test PVC.
+Start by creating a test namespace

 apiVersion: v1